ufechner7/KiteUtils.jl/README.md

 - the default meta-configuration file [system.yaml](data/system.yaml)
 - functions for logging, reading and writing log files
 - types for the state of a kite power, logging and configuration parameters
+- a function for calculation the inertia matrix of a kite

 ## Licence
 This project is licensed under the MIT License.
 Please see the below WAIVER in association with the license.